-The pink flowering Daphnes are well known, but whatt about one with greeny yellow flowers, like little stars ?
-Try Daphne pontica (see picture right) for something a little different.
+The pink flowering Daphnes are well known, but what about Daphne pontica with its greeny yellow flowers, like little stars ?
+Something a little different.

 It is late flowering, well after the winter daphne has finished its season, you can get flowers through to mid summer.